Griffiths Stadium: Overview

-The first-floor training center will be outfitted with six lifting stations, including an Olympic lifting platform, a lifting power cage, and dumbbell stations as well as a number of cardio areas.
+The first-floor training centre will be outfitted with six lifting stations, including an Olympic lifting platform, a lifting power cage, and dumbbell stations as well as a number of cardio areas.
 There will also be a narrow Field-Turf track, about 25 meters long, which will allow for some winter speed training and agility work.
 When players are working out, they will be using brand new equipment and have an incredible view of Griffiths Stadium through large windows.

 The second floor will be used for meetings.
 There is one small permanent meeting room and one large permanent meeting room.
 The large room will sit approximately 100 people.
 This room can be divided into three smaller meeting rooms, allowing the Huskies to meet as a team or in individual groups.
 Players and coaches will be able to watch game film together or on their own.

-There will be a mechanical and film center on the third floor and there are plans for a rooftop patio which can be used during Griffith Stadium events.
+There will be a mechanical and film centre on the third floor and there are plans for a rooftop patio which can be used during Griffith Stadium events.

 With this addition comes a new work flow for the Huskies and their coaches.
 A new video scouting system has been purchased and the team will have 11 stations to view video (up from five this year).
 There will be new HD TVs, projectors, cameras and the same film software capabilities that NFL teams use.
 The clubhouse will get some new furniture and an upgraded sound system, among other details.

 Griffiths Stadium was expanded in August and September 2011, adding 1,174 seats.
-Funding for the new seats will be provided by University of Saskatchewan Alumni David Dube and his wife Heather Ryan.
+Funding for the new seats will be provided by University of Saskatchewan alumni David Dube and his wife Heather Ryan.
 Ten rows of seats were added to the east side stands between the 30 yard lines.
 These seats are premium seats which are wider, have more leg room, featuring armrests and cup holders.
-These seats are modeled after stadium seats in NFL stadiums.
+These seats are modelled after stadium seats in NFL stadiums.